-Restoration of disturbed habitat has become one of the key components for caribou conservation identified through the draft federal recovery strategy (Environment Canada 2011) and through provincial boreal caribou recovery planning efforts (Government of Alberta 2011, BC Ministry of Environment 2011).
-This literature review is intended to provide an understanding of the current knowledge of the value and purpose of habitat restoration in caribou range, as well as previous and ongoing habitat restoration initiatives, techniques implemented and their reported successes and failures.
+Restoration of disturbed habitat has become one of the key components for caribou conservation identified through the federal Recovery Strategy (Environment Canada 2012) and through provincial boreal caribou recovery planning efforts (Government of Alberta 2011, BC Ministry of Environment 2011).
+This literature review is intended to provide an understanding of the current knowledge of the value and purpose of habitat restoration in caribou areas, as well as previous and ongoing habitat restoration initiatives, techniques implemented and their reported successes and failures.